addcarwidgets logoAdd Car Widgets

 The practical impact: walking up to the e-tron GT, pressing unlock, and getting in does notwake the Bluetooth radio fast enough for the iPhone's wireless CarPlay handshake.
 The car finishes booting before the radio is ready, the iPhone hands off to nothing, and CarPlay just doesn't come up.
 You press a button on MMI to wake it manually, the radio comes online, and now CarPlay needs you to plug in the USB-C cable to recover.

 The workaround on the e-tron GT specifically: don't rely on wireless CarPlay for the first 60 seconds after a cold start.
 Plug in USB-C for the first minute every drive, or wait until the MMI fully boots before reaching for the iPhone.
-After the 26.2 iOS update and the December 2025 MIB3 firmware push (more on that below), the cold-start wireless handshake got noticeably more reliable, but I still see it fail roughly once every ten cold starts on the e-tron GT loaner.
+Keeping the iPhone on the latest iOS and asking the dealer to apply any outstanding MMI software updates both help, but I still see the cold-start handshake fail roughly once every ten cold starts on the e-tron GT loaner.

 MIB3 firmware updates: when CarPlay needs the dealer